I was an HTML Coder

 Another thing about that modem and Internet access.
 For a while we ran it off our business second-line.
 So if some smart client dialed the backdoor number, they might just get that squelchy modem squak instead of us.

-The whole city seemed to grind to a halt that day.
+1994.
+Kurt Cobain had just blown himself away.
+Did we turn to the Web for solace?
+No, because the AM newsradio station was always on.
+As someone working in the advertising/public-relations industry, this was an important lesson, in hindsight.
+The whole city (Seattle) seemed to grind to a halt the day Kurt killed himself.
 It was rainy.
-Courtney Love went to the fountain at Seattle Center and read stuff.
+Courtney Love went to the fountain at Seattle Center and read some stuff.
 It was broadcast over the radio.
 I listened, bewildered by the whole thing.
+You see, now.
 This would have been a great moment to invent Friendster or Facebook or Twitter or anything like that.

 We worked way across town from Microsoft.
 "I'll NEVER work there!"
 I would declare.
 "Yeah.
 Apple forever!" we would rant.
 Oh, such foolish words.
-This was before Apple's final crash and burn, before OSX, before Steve Jobs and Jony Ives changed everything again.
-Windows 95 just didn't hold a candle to Mac OS 6, let me tell you.
+This was before Apple's final crash and burn, before OSX, before Steve Jobs came back and long before Jony Ives designed unusable mice.
+Mac OS 6.5 something-er-other was pretty good, OS 7, better.
+OS 8 hadn't even happened yet.
+A guy renting space from us was using Windows 95.
+It was a bad Mac copy, and we all knew it.
 But the world didn't care.
-Mick Jagger replied to Bill Gates, "$10 million!" when asked how much he wanted for Microsoft to use the tune for the Win95 launch.
+Mick Jagger replied to Bill Gates, "$10 million!" when asked how much he wanted billg to pay to use the tune for the Win95 launch.
 Ah yes, the old world would die.
 And us old-style designers with it.
 The nerds were now in full control.
-Time to become one of them.
+Mick Jagger had personally endorsed the rebellion.
+It was time to become one of them.

 So I split for Microsoft.